What is a research degree?

 The Griffith Experience

-The Griffith HDR experience
+The Griffith research experience

 Hear from current PhD and research degree candidates about their experience completing a PhD or research degree at Griffith University.